-Semsom Oman: A Lebanese Escape in Muscat!
+Semsom Lebanese Restaurant: A Lebanese Escape in Muscat, Oman!

 In the heart of Muscat's oldest mall, you can experience the breath of our traditions.
 It's a Lebanese restaurant down in Muscat, a beautiful place with Lebanese roots and Lebanese spirit, local music and local designs.

 Semsom, the local restaurant with many branches in the Gulf, has been implemented in Oman for a year now.
 With a large space over the mall's entrance and a terrace, Semsom at 2pm had more than 10 waiters taking care of the place.

 To the right is a library with some old Lebanese decorations.
 A long bar covered with colorful tiles, the oven where bread is freshly baked.
 A place filled with light-colored wood and dark burgundy chairs.
 Inside is a long corridor decorated with photos from Lebanon taking you to the terrace.